-New challenge: I’m giving up alcohol until 2012.
+New challenge: I’m giving up alcohol for a whole year.

 I have many reasons for doing this, but mostly it’s just one big experiment.
 I’ve been drinking somewhat regularly since I was 17 years old.
 I’m curious to see what my life is like without it for a significant stretch of time.
 I feel most people fall in with the rabblement and drink because it’s what everyone else is doing; it’s what’s expected of them.
 This is especially true in Ireland, where the local pub has long been the designated third place (after home and work).
 I want to break free and think for myself, figure out if this drinking lark is really in my best interest.